 Subject to certain statutory limitations and approval by the inspection commissioners, the bankruptcy trustee has the power to liquidate the bankruptcy estate, and to determine the manner and timing of that liquidation.
 The bankruptcy trustee distributes the proceeds from the liquidation of the bankruptcy estate to the creditors in proportion to their claim amounts.

 Claims entitled to distribution are differentiated according to the priority of the claims.
 For this purpose, the creditors are classified, in general, as follows, in accordance with their priorities:

-Unlike the rehabilitation proceedings, the enforcement of a security interest in the debtor’s assets is not subject to the bankruptcy proceeding except for certain procedural limitations.
-Thus, the proceeds recovered from such enforcement may be applied to the repayment of the secured claims regardless of the bankruptcy proceeding.
-A deficient claim remaining after recovery from such enforcement may be repaid as an unsecured bankruptcy claim.
-However, in order to receive distributions for such deficient claims, enforcement of the security interest must be completed.
+Unlike the rehabilitation proceedings, the enforcement of a security interest in the debtor’s assets is not subject to the bankruptcy proceeding, except for certain procedural limitations.
+Thus, the proceeds recovered from any such enforcement may be applied to the repayment of the secured claims, regardless of the bankruptcy proceeding.
+A deficient claim remaining after recovery from that enforcement may be repaid as an unsecured bankruptcy claim.
+However, in order to receive distributions for those deficient claims, enforcement of the security interest must be completed.

 Enforcement of Rights over Collateral during a Bankruptcy Proceeding and Rehabilitation Proceeding